JosephTLucas/blog/content/jupyter.md

 `kc.execute_interactive(code="test = 'jimmy'", silent=True)`

 It's also possible that this was entirely too complicated.
 You can do similar things from `jupyter console --existing your.json`... but I'm not sure you can be quite as stealthy or have the range of raw functionality.
 If you choose to do it with `jupyter console`, also be aware that killing the console there will also kill it for any cohabitants.
+This also presupposes that you have that key `.json`, and if you have that, you probably have code execution some other way.
+Is it strictly necessary?
+Probably not.
+Was it fun?
+Certainly.
 Do you have any other cool uses for this technique?

 [1] https://stackoverflow.com/a/70263390